lmarthur/ASTEP/ReadMe.md

         e.
 Divide by the combined flat for the corresponding filter
         f.
 Apply pixel mask
         g.
 Remove cosmic rays

+# Notes
+    - None of the images appear to have overscan regions
+    - There are dark images that match the exposure times for the flats (10s) and for the science images (90s), so no rescaling of the darks seems to be necessary

 # TODO: